Vertebroplasty & Kyphoplasty

 Step 2: insert the needle

 A local anesthetic is injected in the area where a small, half-inch skin incision will be made over the fractured bone.
-With the aid of a fluoroscope (a special X-ray machine), two large diameter needles are inserted into the vertebral body through the pedicles (Fig 2).
+With the aid of a fluoroscope (a special X-ray), two large diameter needles are inserted into the vertebral body through the pedicles (Fig 2).
 The fluoroscopy monitor allows the surgeon to see exactly where the needles are positioned and how far they are inserted.
 The needles are advanced through the bone using either a twisting motion or a tapping mallet.
 The needles are angled to avoid the spinal cord.
 Depending on the vertebral level, a single needle may be used.

 Figure 2.
 Using fluoroscopy, the hollow needle (trocar) is inserted through the skin to a point behind the pedicle.
 The needle is tapped through the pedicle into the collapsed vertebral body (viewed from above).

 Step 3: restore vertebra height (kyphoplasty only)

 If the vertebra is significantly wedge-shaped, the surgeon will insert inflatable balloons through the needles into the vertebra.
 To insert the balloon tamps, the surgeon first uses a drill to create a working channel.
 The surgeon carefully inflates the balloons, raising the vertebra back to its normal height (Fig. 3).
 The amount of height restored depends on the age of the fracture.
 The balloons are deflated and withdrawn, leaving a space in the middle of the vertebra.
 This procedure is called kyphoplasty because it reduces unwanted kyphosis, or forward curvature, before the bone is stabilized.

 Figure 3.
 The balloon is inserted into the working channel inside the vertebra, then inflated to raise the vertebra to the appropriate height.